-White Mountains Community College uses Blackboard as its online learning platform.
+White Mountains Community College uses Canvas as its online learning platform.

-A variety of short video tutorials are available to help you navigate Blackboard.
+A variety of short video tutorials are available to help you navigate Canvas.
 Click here to access the helpful playlists.

-Hardware and software required to use Blackboard: (WMCC provides all students with a college email address.
+Hardware and software required to use Canvas: (WMCC provides all students with a college email address.
 This email is used for all college communications and students are required to use their college account.)